umbraco/UmbracoDocs/Reference/Security/index.md

 ## Backoffice users

-**Applies to version 7.3.1 and newer**

 Authentication for backoffice users in Umbraco uses [ASP.NET Identity](https://www.asp.net/identity) which is a very flexible and extensible framework for authentication.

 Out of the box Umbraco ships with a custom ASP.NET Identity implementation which uses Umbraco's database data.
 Normally this is fine for most Umbraco developers but in some cases the authentication process needs to be customized.
 ASP.NET Identity can be easily extended by using custom OAuth providers which is helpful if you want your users to authenticate with a custom OAuth provider like Azure Active Directory, or even Google accounts.
 ASP.NET identity is also flexible enough for you to override/replace any part of the process of authentication.

 ### Custom OAuth providers